JimWid/JimWid/README.md

 #### 👋 Hi, I'm Widmark La Rosa:
 I'm a student at **Saint Peter's University**, pursuing a bachelor's degree in **Computer Science** - Focusing on **Artificial Intelligence and Machine Learning**.
-I am really passionate about AI and building systems that are able to see, think and learn - planning to specialize in **Computer Vision** and **Robotics** in the future.
+I am really passionate about AI and building systems that are able to see, think and learn - planning to specialize in **Computer Vision** and **Robotics** in the far future.
-Currenly and exploring cutting-edge ML projects while also preparing for entry-level roles in **AI Research, Machine Learning Interns and Computer Vision Engineering Interns**.
+Currenly and exploring cutting-edge ML projects while also preparing for entry-level roles in **Data Scientist Interns, AI Research, Machine Learning Interns and Computer Vision Engineering Interns**.

 #### Projects:
 - **Transformer + Sentiment Classifier From Scratch**